-The Group assesses on a forward looking basis the expected credit losses associated with its debt financial assets carried at amortised cost and FVOCI.
+The Group assesses on a forward-looking basis the expected credit losses associated with its financial assets carried at amortised cost and FVOCI.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
 Note 33(b) details how the Group determines whether there has been a significant increase in credit risk.

-For trade receivables, lease receivables and contract assets, the Group applies the simplified approach permitted by SFRS(I) 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.
+For trade receivables and unbilled revenue, the Group applies the simplified approach permitted by SFRS(I) 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.